MinyMinz/TeamHolidayManager/README.md

 To revert a migration you can use this command. ```docker-compose exec app alembic downgrade -1```

 ### Finding the migration file
-from the src go into the db/alembic/versions your new migration will be located here.
+From the src go into the db/alembic/versions your new migration will be located here.

 # SwaggerDocs
 To access the swagger docs you will need to run the project and go to the following url http://localhost:8000/docs